dinhomathias/Amc/Inlinekeyboard-Example.md

 ```python
 updater.start_polling()
 ```
-[line 56](../blob/master/examples/inlinekeyboard.py#L56) tells the PTB library to start the bot using polling, which means that the library will continuously make a request to the telegram servers and get new updates from their, if they exists.
+[Line 56](../blob/master/examples/inlinekeyboard.py#L56) tells the PTB library to start the bot using polling, which means that the library will continuously make a request to the telegram servers and get new updates from there, if they exists.

 ```python
 updater.idle()
 ```
-[line 60](../blob/master/examples/inlinekeyboard.py#L60) actually runs the bot until a termination signal is send.
+[Line 60](../blob/master/examples/inlinekeyboard.py#L60) actually runs the bot until a termination signal is send.

 Let's start our way through the handlers in the same way we would expect an user to go through it: With the start handler: